 How do you autism proof your home?

 Aside from the option to buy a home – because sometimes that’s not an option at all – there are some home improvements you can make to accommodate your family’s need.

-- Color.
 The most basic home improvement is painting the interior of the house for positive stimuli of your children with autism.
-The lighter shades of Blue are proven to have a calming effect.
-Make the best of it: use off-white and pastel color palette not only on the walls but with plates and utensils, bedding, décor… well, speaking about that:
+The lighter shades of Blue are proven to have a calming effect, and are a great way to make a bedroom autism friendly.
+Make the best of it: use off-white and pastel color palette not only on the walls but with plates and utensils, bedding, décor… speaking of which:

 On our end, the real estate one, we highly recommend that you find a real estate agent and work with him in order to soothe the home buying process.
 A real estate agent will have more tools to find the best houses for sale suited to your needs.
 Thankfully, some real estate agents have lately specialized in dealing with clients that require specific autism-related real estate knowledge like the ones mentioned in this article.